-Considering and implementing, the issues listed below will help your group work towards best practice LGBT young people to feel safe and supported in and by the services they use:
+Considering and implementing the issues listed below will help your group work towards best practice and allow LGBT young people to feel safe and supported in and by the services they use:

 - the organisation treats everyone with respect and fully implements equal opportunities and tackles homophobia in the same way as racism, sexism and other forms of discrimination

 - anti-bullying policies take into account LGBT issues and are visible within the group setting